 Simple games of throwing it to a family member she has a blast with.
 Easter Eggs work well for little hands because they are light.
 Just tape them up or hot glue them so they stay together.

-Here are a few Tutorials on How to Make Your Own Fabric Ball
+Here is a Tutorial on How to Make Your Own Fabric Ball

 Your little one might also be interested in making their own baby blocks using recycled cardboard.